arnauoller/fabric-samples/logging-system/README.md

 1) Start the Hyperledger Fabric infrastructure

-   _although the scenario has two organizations, the 'basic' or 'developement' Fabric infrastructure will be used_
+   _although the scenario has two organizations, the 'basic' Fabric infrastructure will be used_

 2) Install and Instantiate the Contracts